mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

   notify: Restart NTP
 ```

-For the template I'm simply going to copy the existing configuration file, remove the extraneous comments, and then add in our NTP servers using a jinja 'for' loop.
+For the template, I'm simply going to copy the existing configuration file, remove the extraneous comments, and then add in our NTP servers using a jinja 'for' loop.

 <!-- {% raw %} -->
 ```jinja